Medicare reimbursement reference

 What's the source of this number?

-P.S.If you’re holding a bill with code 99282on it right now, the fastest path is to scan it — the audit takes under a minute and shows the exact gap between what was charged and the $41 benchmark above.
+P.S.
+If you’re holding a bill with code 99282on it right now, the fastest path is to run it through the audit — it takes just a few minutes and shows the exact gap between what was charged and the $41 benchmark above.
 Start the audit →

 P.P.S.
 If the bill came from a non-profit hospital, federal law (ACA §501(r)) requires them to offer charity care to patients below specific income thresholds.
 We auto-check 501(c)(3) status against the IRS Publication 78 database and draft the application letter when applicable.